aws-deadline/deadline-cloud-for-maya/README.md

 Plugin support: Arnold for Maya 2024-2027; VRay and Redshift for Maya 2025-2026.

+Maya 2027 requires the `deadline-cloud-v2` conda channel, which the submitter uses by default; the `deadline-cloud` channel does not support Maya 2027.

 ## Versioning

 This package's version follows [Semantic Versioning 2.0](https://semver.org/), but is still considered to be in its